Michael Arditti is an author who tackles the big topics;…

 ‘So, what I try to do now, is suggest new ideas and some very chic knock offs, because I can’t keep letting people wear things from the ‘70s and I can’t part with the collection ‘cause that’s the heritage of the museum.
 That’s one of the reasons why the museum was founded, in order to house the body of my work.’

 Death becomes her

 As Zandra’s vintage numbers go the way of gold dust, she’s witnessed one of her contemporaries return from the dead.
-Roy ‘Halston’ Frowick experienced a posthumous revival courtesy of Hollywood mogul Harvey Weinstein and the Jimmy Choo founder Tamara Mellon.
+Roy ‘Halston’ Frowick experienced a posthumous revival courtesy of Jimmy Choo founder Tamara Mellon.
 How does she feel about Halston’s resurrection?

 ‘I liked Halston and I thought he was quite a wonderful guy.
 He also befriended Charles James, who was one of the greatest English designers we’ve ever had.
 He worked mainly in America but he was the man who really founded the Dior new look.”